 A simple list of outdoor apparel you should ownShare on Facebook

 This article aims to be a simple guide to outdoors(wo)man's wardrobe, so he or she will have means to stay comfortable in most weather types.
-All of the items here can be found at Varusteleka of course, but you might already own some garments that fill the purpose, or think you can find better deals somewhere else.
-There's a lot of links to different categories our web pages in this article, and you don't have to open them all as a reflex.
+All of the items here can be found at Varusteleka of course, but you might already own some garments that fill the purpose or think you can find better deals somewhere else.
+There's a lot of links to different categories of our web pages in this article, and you don't have to open them all as a reflex.
 They just direct you straight to the appropriate product groups.

 Respect the nature